Adapted from a West African folktale.

 HYENA: (smiling smugly) All right, Hare.
 I challenge you.
 It took a full moon to build and decorate my new home.
 You have a half moon.
 Then, I will come back and expect a great feast.
 Your feast and your house better be better than mine are or my winter robe will be made of hare skin!
 Goodbye!

 HARE: (scratching head) Hey, I’ve really done it this time.
 When am I going to learn to keep my big mouth shut?
 (Pauses to think) Hey!
 I’ve got an idea!
-But I need all the other animals to help me put it in place.
+But I need all the other animals to help me.

 Okay, go to work (you can let the children pretend to build)!